ezsystems/commerce-documentation/docs/guide/customers/managing_delivery_addresses.md

-# Customers cookbook

-## How to manage / administrate delivery addresses
+# Managing delivery addresses

-!!! tip

-    All code examples in this document are written in the context of a ContainerAwareCommand implementation.
-Please note the code comments, as they give further implementation details.

 !!! note

-    Web-Connector \>= 3.0 for NAV with Web-Services is assumed to be the target system in these examples.
-For other ERP Systems and former versions of the Web-Connector / NAV, the process and data are likely to differ slightly.
-The external field 'Key', and the logic bound to it, is specific for this setup.
+    These examples are based on Web Connector >= 3.0 for NAV with Web Services.
+For other ERP systems and former versions of the Web-Connector / NAV, the process and the data differ slightly.
+The external field 'Key', and the logic bound to it is specific for this setup.

-## Create a new delivery address in NAV
+## Create a new delivery address in ERP

-Delivery address management / -administration follows the standard process for all ERP messages.
-The following example depicts a simple implementation with hard coded address values.
-Please note the hint for the Code field.
-The Key field is explained later in the update message.
+Delivery address management follows the standard process for all ERP messages.
+The following example depicts a simple implementation with hardcoded address values.

+The address code generation is not managed in NAV.
+Unlike this hardcoded value, the application must track existing address codes and ensure that no duplicated codes are sent to the ERP.

 ``` php
 // Get the necessary services